digideskio/asco-grabber/README.md

 Usage: console.py grab_data [OPTIONS]

 Options:
-  --base-api-url TEXT  Base URL of the API to grab the data from --help               Show this message and exit.
+  --base-api-url TEXT  Base URL of the API to grab the data from.
+  --help               Show this message and exit.
 ```